 Wes Bently said "Everywhere you turn in New Zealand, there’s something exciting to do.
 It’s the gem of the world.
 It’s so far away from the madness....It was just stunning."

-Situated in "The City of Sails", The Fable Hotel will be your home while you are in Aukland.
+Situated in "The City of Sails", The Fable Hotel will be your home while you are in Auckland.
 The luxurious hotel is close to quaint boutiques for unique souvenirs.

-Hidden Lake Hotel has been designed for comfort and built to take advantage of its countryside setting.
-Sitting on the banks of Hidden Lake, you can enjoy a cup of coffee from your balcony.
+Hidden Lake Hotel has been designed for comfort and built to take advantage of its country setting.
+Sitting on the banks of Hidden Lake, enjoy a cup of coffee from your balcony.

 Marie grew up in a small farming community in the beautiful South Island of New Zealand.
-Being a free-spirited adventurous type, it wasn’t long before she spread her wings and started roaming around her country, exploring “nooks & crannies”, meeting amazing people and forming life-long friendships.
-After many years working in the travel and tourism industry, Marie founded her own company Roam Travel Adventures, specializing in women only tours.
-She has carefully crafted this unique itinerary specially for GG2TW – a bespoke tour you will not find anywhere else on the market.
+Being a free-spirited, adventurous type, it wasn’t long before she spread her wings and started roaming around her country, exploring “nooks & crannies,” meeting amazing people, and forming life-long friendships.
+After many years working in the travel and tourism industry, Marie founded her own company, Roam Travel Adventures, specializing in women-only tours.
+She has carefully crafted this unique itinerary, especially for GG2TW – a bespoke tour you will not find anywhere else.

 It's the most beautiful country in the world, according to almost anyone who’s ever been there.

 New Zealand has it all!
-Big Cities, beaches, geothermal pools, mountains, lakes, an ancient indigenous culture and so much more!
+Big cities, beaches, geothermal pools, mountains, lakes, ancient indigenous culture and so much more!